michalsc/Emu68/docs/SD_Preparation.md

 ![step_01](img/sd_prep/step_01.png)

 Now, delete the volume (E: in my case) from the card as we do not need it anymore.
-Now create a new simple volume (that will be a primary partition) there
+Subsequently create a new simple volume (that will be a primary partition) there

 ![step_02](img/sd_prep/step_02.png)